doawoo/teex/README.md

 ## Command List

-`tex init` - Creates the initial `.tex.exs` shim file to be used in IEx sessions.
+`teex init` - Creates the initial `.teex.exs` shim file to be used in IEx sessions.

-`tex workspace create my_workspace` - Creates a workspace
+`teex workspace create my_workspace` - Creates a workspace

-`tex workspace destroy my_workspace` - Destroy a workspace (this can't be undone!)
+`teex workspace destroy my_workspace` - Destroy a workspace (this can't be undone!)

-`tex install [hex_lib_name] 1.0.0 --workspace my_workspace` - Install a Hex.pm library by name into a workspace at the specified version
+`teex install [hex_lib_name] 1.0.0 --workspace my_workspace` - Install a Hex.pm library by name into a workspace at the specified version

-`tex uninstall [hex_lib_name] --workspace my_workspace` - Remove a Hex.pm library by name from a workspace
+`teex uninstall [hex_lib_name] --workspace my_workspace` - Remove a Hex.pm library by name from a workspace